From “The Gang of Nine” to nearly 90 Homes

 Message From Our Founders

 In the late 1960’s, a group of parents came together, asking “what’s next?” for their aging children with intellectual and developmental disabilities.
-Promise Community Homes is the answer they created.
+Rainbow Village, now known as Promise Community Homes, is the answer they created.

 From "The Gang of Nine" to Nearly 90 Homes

 In the late 1960’s, a group of parents came together, asking “what’s next?” for their aging children with intellectual and developmental disabilities.
-Promise Community Homes is the answer they created.
+Rainbow Village, now known as Promise Community Homes, is the answer they created.
 These founders (dubbed the “Gang of Nine”) were operating in a time and in a society that provided NO integrated residential living options, NO educational and recreational opportunities.
 So they BUILT the solution.
 The newspapers sometimes called them “charitable housewives”.
 We also call them entrepreneurial visionaries who concepted, advocated, and fundraised.
 Breaking down boundaries.
 Defying convention.
 We are proud to tell their story…

 By 1978, they constructed seven group homes, the Wolff Community Center for education and recreation, and a respite care center on nine acres in St. Louis County.